Prostatitis

 SPECIALIST.
 UROLOGY DEPARTMENT

-Acute prostatitis should be completely relieved by medication and minor changes in your diet and behavior.
+Some sexually transmitted diseases (STDs) can cause bacterial prostatitis.
+Acute prostatitis should be completely relieved with medication and minor changes in diet and behaviour.
+Acute prostatitis may recur or develop into chronic prostatitis.

 Do you have any of these symptoms?